 - 1. Park the machine on a level surface and disengage the blade control (PTO). - 2.
 Move the motion control levers outward to engage the parking brake, stop the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Raise the seat to access the bypass levers (Fig. 13). - 4.
-Move the two bypass levers forward and then outward to lock them in place as shown in Figure 13. - 5.
+Move the two bypass levers to the inside and push them in until the washer on the rod passes through the slot (Fig. 13). - 4.
+Push the levers toward the outside to lock them in place (Fig. 13). - 5.
 Move the motion control levers inward to disengage the parking brake.